bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 03:48 PM CT, May 20</p>
+<p class="updated_time"> Latest data: 04:38 PM CT, May 20</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 70°, which is 10° *colder* than yesterday.
-Tomorrow is expected to be 2° **warmer** than today.
+Today's high is 69°, which is 11° *colder* than yesterday.
+Tomorrow is expected to be 3° **warmer** than today.

 Currently:

-- 68°
+- 69°
-- Mostly Cloudy
+- Partly Cloudy
-- 54% humidity
+- 50% humidity
 - 11 mph wind
-- 74% cloud cover
+- 59% cloud cover
 - 32 AQI 🟩
 - 0.02 inches of rain in the past 24 hours
-- 0.41 inches of rain expected in the next 48 hours
+- 0.64 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>